oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/NetworkingScenariosGF.md

 Follow the below steps to update VLANs.

 1. Modify your excel sheet to update required data in the Tabs - SubnetsVLANs.
-2. Make sure that the route rules have been exported from OCI into RouteRulesinOCI sheet and terraform for the route rules is in synch with console.
+2. Make sure that the RouteRulesinOCI sheet and corresponing terraform is in synch with route rules in OCI console.
+If not, please follow procedure specified in [Sync manual changes done in OCI of Security Rules, Route Rules and DRG Route Rules with CD3 Excel Sheet and Terraform](#sync-manual-changes-done-in-oci-of-security-rules-route-rules-and-drg-route-rules-with-cd3-excel-sheet-and-terraform)

 2. Execute the _setupOCI.py_ file with _non_gf_tenancy_ parameter value to _false_: